fy1231/fy.github.io/_posts/2018-12-12-start-like-a-fool.markdown

 {{ page.title }}
 ================

-At a long time,I don`t get a habit of writing.Although ideas flash in my mind,I quite not express myself well.Now it starts with the blog.
+At a long time, I don`t get a habit of writing.
+Although ideas flash in my mind, I quite not express myself well.
+Now it starts with the blog.